-Your next step should be to consult the opConfig User Manual, which will tell you how to tell opConfig what commands to perform with which nodes, how to customize opConfig's behaviour to suit your needs and so on.
+Your next step should be to consult the basics for managing a node and the complete opConfig User Manual, which will tell you how to tell opConfig what commands to perform with which nodes, how to customize opConfig's behaviour to suit your needs and so on.

 Please feel free to leave comments and suggestions below!

 Starting from version 4.2.0, we have made significant changes on our internal shared code for all our applications to work on Opmantek's latest and fastest platform, however, previously installed product are not compatible with this version.

 To find out more about this upgrade please read:

 - Read the opConfig 4 User Manual to check all the actions you can perform with opConfig.

 - opConfig Virtual Operator